mgates/spaghetti_squash/README.md

 # SpaghettiSquash

-SpagettiSquash is the story of me making better an app with page after page of interlinked ActiveRecord callbacks triggering them.
+SpagettiSquash is the story of me making better an app with page after page of interlinked ActiveRecord callbacks triggering each other.

 ## Installation